jtubb/cbpi4-pca9685/README.md

-# I2C PWM Plugin for CBPi4 PCA9685
+# PCA9685 I2C PWM Actor Plugin for CraftBeerPi4

 Tested on Waveshare Servo Driver Hat on a Raspberry PI 3B.
 Will likely work with the Adafruit PCA9685 breakout board as well.